simon-cybersec/granny-streams-youtube/README.md

 # granny-streams-youtube
 A grandsons approach to help his grandmother streaming youtube ;)

+Currently in progress.
+It will later run on a Raspberry Pi automatically starting youtube livestreams.